The tensor renormalization group study of the general spin-S Blume-Capel model: The half-odd cases:

 Let us turn to the principle about the minimal free energy, $F=U-TS$.
 The phase transition lies in the competition between the internal energy and the entropy.
-The density fluctuations of the optional values bring the change of the internal energy at the interface of the two different clusters composed of single spin value.
-It changes the possible configurations of the occupation simultaneously, which is exactly the entropy.
-The first order phase transition occurs with the replacement of the optional spin values related to the successive spontaneous breaking, which is irrelevant for the value of spin value $S$.
-The interval of $S$ is always $1$ no matter that it is the integer or half-integer case, which induces the same internal energy difference.
-The balance of the free energy is the same for the different spin-S cases.
-For these low temperature transition points, the relative Boltzmann weight $e^{-\beta\Delta E}$ due to the variation of the spin value is quite small.
-As a consequence, we cann't see the appreciable thermal fluctuations.
+Assuming that there are two clusters filled with single spin component $s, s+1$ separately, the existence of the interface connecting the two clusters will raise the internal energy.
+Simultaneously the entropy is increased due to more possible configurations.
+The 1st first-order phase transition occurs with the global spin-component replacement of $S$ by $S-1$ in each site, and the transition point is irrelevant of the value of spin-S. The similar discussion applies to nth first-order phase transition in the low temperature situation.
+The same interval of spin components brings the same internal energy difference.
+For the low temperature regime, the relative Boltzmann weight $e^{-\beta\Delta E}$ due to the variation of the spin components is negligible.
+As a consequence, we can not see the appreciable thermal fluctuations, then the magnetization plateau emerges.

+The additional check shows that position of the 1st first-order phase transition moves closer to zero temperature with smaller $h$.
+However, the second-order phase transition points are insensitive with smallness $h$.
+In the relatively high temperature, the effect from the tiny $h$ is negligible.
+Our results about the continuous phase transition points $T_c=0.649,0.685$ for $S=3/2,5/2$ respectively will be the reference data.
+All 1st first-order phase transitions will occur at zero temperature for the exact $D=2J, h=0$ situation , which is a spontaneous symmetry breaking picture in the thermodynamic limit and exactly demonstrated in Ref.~\onlinecite{Plascak}.

+Nevertheless, the strength of the smallness of $h$ doesn't change the fact that the corresponding location of the nth first-order phase transition keep the same, independent of the spin values in the low temperature regime.
+Although the tiny magnetic field $h$ shifts the critical point along the temperature axis.
+The perspective from the visualization parameter\cite{PhysRevB.80.155131} also provides the qualitative consistence.